lara-weddige/NBA-Data-Analysis/README.md

 # Tools used
-The analysis was carried out using Python and the pandas, numpy, seaborn, matplotlib, folium, json, statsmodel, sklearn, pylab, and SciPy libraries.
+The analysis was done using Python and the pandas, numpy, seaborn, matplotlib, folium, json, statsmodel, sklearn, pylab, and SciPy libraries.

-A presentation summarizing findings was made in Tableau: https://public.tableau.com/app/profile/lara.weddige/viz/NBADataAnalysis_17085513168070/1_Intro
+Check out a presentation summarizing my findings in Tableau: https://public.tableau.com/app/profile/lara.weddige/viz/NBADataAnalysis_17085513168070/1_Intro

 # Scripts contents